songjie-guo/antibody-design/README.md

 To maintain a reasonable 2/3D structure of the antibody, our design restricts the changes of **CDR regions** only.

 As a result, we generate new antibody structures and sequences, providing potentially better solutions.
-Subsequent work can implement **docking** (e.g. HADDOCK) to evaluate the new binding between antibodies and antigens.
+Subsequent work may implement **docking** (e.g. HADDOCK) to evaluate the new binding between antibodies and antigens.

 If you are interested in getting antibody and antigen data pairs, please check my repo [bio-data](https://github.com/songjie-guo/bio-data.git).